Kabe0/AVObj/README.md

 var NewObject = AVObj.extend();
 ```

 The command we just wrote uses Object.create() to build us a new object with a prototype connection of all the methods and properties of the object AVObj.
-It has also provided us with some prebuilt functionality such as a **parent** to access the previous properties and methods (prototype), **super** to call a method's parent method, and **_observers** to append listeners to our object.
+It has also provided us with some prebuilt functionality such as a **callParent** to access the previous properties and methods (prototype), **super** to call a method's parent method, and **_observers** to append listeners to our object.

 Next lets add some of our own methods and properties to the new object we just created.
 The first two methods ever created are init and deInit.
 These will fire when the object is either created or destroyed.